Kurkur12/twikit/README.md

 The scheduler is defined in `scheduler_job.py`.
 To enable it, uncomment `start_scheduler()` in `main.py`.
 It will automatically:
 1. Pick a random active account.
 2. Pick a random active keyword.
+3. Validate the username exists in the database.
-3. Perform a search and save results.
+4. Perform a search and save results.